 Cities and municipalities will be held accountable for problems with the public sewer main.
 For instance, if there are main blockages to the city sanitary system - such as fatbergs - then these repairs will be the responsibility of the city.
 The main sewer lines carry waste away from homes and businesses and can cause a sewer backup with relative ease due to clogs.
 Homes with basements will likely experience sewer backups as a result of a clogged municipal sewer system due to lower drains.
 If this happens, you will have to call your local city or municipality.

-Although the city will be accountable to problems starting at the main underground sewer pipe, homeowners are responsible for plumbing repairs for the pipes running to the main line.
+Although the city will be accountable for problems starting at the main underground sewer pipe, homeowners are responsible for plumbing repairs for the pipes running to the main line.

 Does my Insurance Coverage Include Sewer Damage